drivendataorg/cloudpathlib/README.md

 A library that implements (nearly all) of the pathlib.Path methods for URIs for different cloud providers.

-## Supported methods
+## Supported methods and properties

-Most methods from `pathlib.Path` are supported except for the ones that don't make sense in a cloud context.
-There are a few additional methods related to specific cloud services or specifically for cloud paths.
+Most methods and properties from `pathlib.Path` are supported except for the ones that don't make sense in a cloud context.
+There are a few additional methods or properties that relate to specific cloud services or specifically for cloud paths.

 | Method               | `AzureBlobPath`   | `S3Path`   |
 |:---------------------|:------------------|:-----------|